zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}defaultAddCapabilities is the default set of capabilities that will be added to the container unless the pod spec specifically drops the capability.
+    <dd>defaultAddCapabilities is the default set of capabilities that will be added to the container unless the pod spec specifically drops the capability.
 You may not list a capability in both defaultAddCapabilities and requiredDropCapabilities.
-Capabilities added here are implicitly allowed, and need not be included in the allowedCapabilities list.{{% /md %}}</dd>
+Capabilities added here are implicitly allowed, and need not be included in the allowedCapabilities list.</dd>

     <dt class="property-optional"
             title="Optional">